WebberZone/freemkit/readme.txt

 1. Upload the `freemkit` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to Settings → FreemKit to configure your Freemius and Kit API credentials.
+4. Copy the **Webhook URL** displayed on the settings page.
+5. In your [Freemius Developer Dashboard](https://dashboard.freemius.com), open your product, go to **Integrations → Webhooks → Listeners**, click **Add Webhook**, paste the URL, choose the events to subscribe to, and save.
+6. Enter your product's **Secret Key** (found in Freemius under Settings → General) into the FreemKit settings so signatures can be verified.
-4. Set up your desired automation rules and field mappings.
+7. Set up your desired automation rules and field mappings.
-5. Test the integration using the built-in testing tools.
+8. Test the integration using the built-in testing tools.

 == Frequently Asked Questions ==